Mallick17/AWS/README.md

 ---

 [Referred Article](https://aws.amazon.com/what-is/latency/#:~:text=Operational%20latency%20is%20the%20time,determines%20the%20operational%20latency%20time.)
-For detailed understanding follow this article.
+For detailed understanding follow the link of this article.